OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 (6) Any ballot received which has information deleted will be considered mutilated and will not be counted as a valid ballot.

-6.6 CANVASS AND CERTIFICATION OF ELECTION: The Ballot Committee within three days after final tabulation of the ballots shall present its report to the Chairman of the Society.
+6.6 CANVASS AND CERTIFICATION OF ELECTION: The Ballot Committee within three days after final tabulation of the ballots shall present its report to the Chair of the Society.
 At a meeting of the Board of Directors held prior to the next annual business meeting of the Society, the Ballot Committee shall present its report together with the ballots cast in the election.
 The Board of Directors shall receive the report and make any investigation it may deem necessary.
 Questions regarding the validity of returned ballots and tie votes shall be resolved by a majority vote of the Board members present at that meeting.

-6.8 INSTALLATION OF ELECTED NOMINEES: The Chairman shall report to the members at their next annual meeting the elected officers and directors-at-large.
+6.8 INSTALLATION OF ELECTED NOMINEES: The Chair shall report to the members at their next annual meeting the elected officers and directors-at-large.
 The members so elected shall thereupon be installed in their respective positions.

-7.2 CREATION: The Board of Directors shall have the power to create, designate purpose, and terminate committees whose members and chairpersons, except the Nominations Committee, shall be appointed by the Chairman or as outlined in 7.1 above.
+7.2 CREATION: The Board of Directors shall have the power to create, designate purpose, and terminate committees whose members and chairpersons, except the Nominations Committee, shall be appointed by the Chair or as outlined in 7.1 above.

 8.1 ORGANIZATION: An application for the formation of a chapter of the Society may be made by twenty-five or more members located in a city, county, or other geographical region of the state convenient for the functioning of chapter activities.
 The name of the chapter shall be identified with the city, county or geographical region and be designated as a chapter of the Society.
 The Society’s Board of Directors, at its discretion, shall decide whether to authorize the formation of a chapter upon receipt of a request.
 The chapters shall function according to their own by-laws, which shall not conflict with Society's by-laws.